TAIsRich/chuwa0403/ShortQuestions/hw2.md

 - A class can implement multiple interfaces, but can only extend one abstract class.
 - In an interface, all methods are abstract and have no implementation.
 In an abstract class, some methods may be abstract and some may have a concrete implementation.
 - All methods in an interface are public by default, whereas an abstract class can have methods with any access modifier.
+# 15. (OOD) Design a parking lot.
+See Coding/coding1.
 # 16. What are Queue interface implementations and what are the differences and when to use what?
 Quene interface implementations contain:
 - LinkedList.